 Advertisement

 Ou Com Balla festival in Barcelona.
 Photo: Esme Fox

 Have you ever heard of Barcelona's bizarre egg dancing festival?
-This year, this odd tradition has even been declared a Heritage Festival of National Interest.
+This odd tradition has even been declared a Heritage Festival of National Interest.
 Here's everything you need to know.

+Advertisement